marijnh/Eloquent-JavaScript/README.md

    with double parentheses and `{{index ...}}` syntax) from your translation, since that's mostly relevant for print output.

- - Publish somewhere online or ask me to host the result.
+ - Publish Somewhere Online or Ask me to Host the Result.

-Doing this in public, and creating an issue that links to your work, helps avoid wasted effort, where multiple people start a translation to the same language (and possibly never finish it).
-(Since translations have to retain the license, it is okay to pick up someone else's translation and continue it, even when they have vanished from the internet.)
+Doing This in Public, and Creating an Issue that Links to your Work, Helps Avoid Wasted effort, Where Multiple People start a Translation to the same language (and possibly never finish it).
+(Since Translations have to Retain the License, It is Okay to Pick Up Someone else's Translation and Continue it, even when they have Vanished from the Internet.)